x-tabdeveloping/topicwizard/README.md

 https://user-images.githubusercontent.com/13087737/234209888-0d20ede9-2ea1-4d6e-b69b-71b863287cc9.mp4

-## New in version 0.4.0 🌟 🌟
+## New in version 0.4.0 🌟

-- Introduced topic pipelines that make it easier and safer to use topic models in downstream tasks and interpretation.
+- Introduced topic pipelines that make it easier and safer to use topic models in downstream tasks and interpretation. 🔩

-## New in version 0.3.1 🌟 🌟

-- You can now investigate relations of pre-existing labels to your topics and words :mag:

-## New in version 0.3.0 🌟

- - Exclude pages, that are not needed :bird:
- - Self-contained interactive figures :gift:
- - Topic name inference is now default behavior and is done implicitly.

 ## Features

 -   Investigate complex relations between topics, words, documents and groups/genres/labels
+-   Easy to use pipelines that can be utilized for downstream tasks
 -   Sklearn, Gensim and BERTopic compatible :nut_and_bolt:
 -   Highly interactive web app
 -   Interactive and composable Plotly figures